jrjfeath/Featherstone_Labs_Suite/README.md

 - A simple tool for renaming file quickly, not very complex, options are explained on the tab.

+### Parse Unique Inputs:

+- A tool for determining unique structures in a directory.
+- Percent Similarity is how similar two structures must be to be considered for parsing.
+If it is above the threshold provided the structure is discarded.
+- Files are looped through by filename, ensure filenames are organized by energy such that you do not discard low energy structures in favour of high energy structures.

 ## Extraction Tools

 ### Single Point Energy: